akamai/terraform-provider-akamai/docs/guides/faq.md

 2. Generate a Terraform configuration for the zone and select recordsets.
 3. Generate a command line script to import all defined resources.

-Each step will produce produce or update existing files.
+Each step will produce or update existing files.

 #### Notes
 1. Terraform limits the characters that can be part of its resource names.
 During construction of the resource configurations, invalid characters are replaced with underscore , '_'.